freesoul/etl-test-task/README.md

 * `merger_lib.py` This reads the files in data/transformed, and manipulates the structure to be suitable for the mappings.
 * `transformer_lib.py` The helper which is used by downloader

+# Hardest parts

+Definitely the transformer_lib.py.
+I had to use a library to load the .xls and other different to load the .xlsx.
+I tried to make it somewhat reusable, by manipulating the config.py.

+# Improvements

+* No swagger was included.
+* The price of apparments was not included (only commune + rental prices)
+* File structure (eg. making a libs folderfor the listener)
+* Making (even) more reusable the code in transformer_lib, merger_lib, etc

 # Running

 Git clone.
 Install composer and docker-compose if you do not have them.
 You may need to `sudo chmod 666 /var/run/docker.sock`.
-Run `docker-compose up` and you should have the API working on http://localhost:5000.
+Run `docker-compose up` and you should have the API working on http://localhost:5000 (but you need to specify the exact route, as there is no Swagger).